The Vet-Approved Guide to Dog Dental Health

 Dr. Maritza Bruno, DVM, West Orange Animal Hospital

-Introducing an oral cleaning routine to your dog
+Here are some steps to introduce an oral cleaning routine to your dog:

-1. Play can be good.
+Play can be good.
 Introduce the dog toothbrush by letting them mouth it.
 They shouldn’t chew on the bristles, but licking and mouthing it is a great way to get them comfortable with it.
+(If your dog isn’t tolerating the toothbrush, try using a finger brush to clean their teeth.)

-Remember that dogs like routines—a good brushing at least 2-3 times per week is good, but daily is better.
-Use praise, reassurance, and healthy treats to signal the completion of the routine and your dog will soon look forward to having his teeth brushed.
+Remember that dogs like routines — brushing at least 2-3 times per week is good, but daily is better.
+Use praise, reassurance, and healthy treats to signal the completion of the routine and your dog will soon look forward to having their teeth brushed.

-3. Incorporate products, treats and toys that support good dental health.
+Products, treats, and toys that support dog dental health

 Nutrition: